mokajima/memory-game/README.md

 ## How to play

 The gameplay rules are very simple.
 Click or tap two hidden cards at a time to locate the ones that match.
 The game ends once all cards have been correctly matched.

+## Install

+Download the files from this repo and open index.html in your favorite browser.